simeonnnabue/post-install-config/README.md

 <h3>Step 4:  Configure Teams
 </h3>

-- Make sure you are in admin panel (check top right to see which panel you are in)
+- Make sure you are in admin panel
 - Select the Agents tab -> Teams -> Add New Team
 - Name: Level II Support
 - Go to members tab and select yourself in "Select Agent" dropdown menu
 - Select create team.